Pennard Castle: 16th-21st centuries

 Pennard Castle also began to suffer from sand dune encroachment and the castle and its settlement were gradually abandoned.
 A survey in 1650 described the fortification as being "desolate and ruinous" and surrounded by sand.
 By 1741, the castle's south wall had mostly collapsed but the remainder of the castle was apparently still generally intact, although it had suffered further losses by 1795.
 It was a popular subject for engravings, sketches and paintings from the 18th century onwards, with the view of the ruins from the east proving particularly popular.
 By 1879, large cracks had appeared in the southern tower of the gatehouse, which led to its partial collapse.

-By 1922, concerns had grown about the condition of the castle and discussions took place between the Penard Golf Club, who owned the site, the Royal Institution and the Cambrian Archaeological Association.
+By 1922, concerns had grown about the condition of the castle and discussions took place between the Pennard Golf Club, who owned the site, the Royal Institution and the Cambrian Archaeological Association.
 A joint committee was formed to raise the funds for repairs to the stonework but the costs appear to have been excessive and instead the gatehouse was patched with concrete between 1923 and 1924.
 Much of the remaining southern wall collapsed at the beginning of 1960 and an archaeological survey was conducted between 1960 and 1961.
-Urgent masonry repairs were then carried out in 1963, paid for by a combination of the Ministry of Public Buildings and Works, the Gower Society, the golf club and a public appeal launched by local newspapers.
+Urgent masonry repairs were then carried out in 1963, paid for by a combination of the Ministry of Public Building and Works, the Gower Society, the golf club and a public appeal launched by local newspapers.

 In the 21st century, the ruins of the gatehouse still survive, reaching up to the battlements on its east side, partially because it was built with very strong mortar.
 Parts of the curtain wall survive, mainly on the north and east sides, now around 1.1 m thick and averaging 5 m tall, along with the remains of the square mural tower.
 The ruins are protected under UK law as a grade II* listed building and a scheduled ancient monument.